GeorgeQuantAnalyst/crypto-screener/README.md

 # Crypto screener
-Application for calculating the ratings based on the indicators (SMA 20, SMA 50, SMA 200), oscillators (RSI) and volatility (ATRW%) for cryptocurrencies exchanges.
+Application for calculating the ratings based on the indicators (SMA 20, SMA 50, SMA 200), oscillators (RSI) and volatility (ATRW%) for cryptocurrencies on different exchanges.

 * Supported exchanges:
     * Phemex futures